ARMmbed/mbed-os-5-docs/docs/api/platform/SharedPtr.md

     // Increase reference count
     SharedPtr<MyStruct> ptr2( ptr );

-    ptr = NULL; // Reference to the struct instance is still held by ptr2
+    ptr = nullptr; // Reference to the struct instance is still held by ptr2

-    ptr2 = NULL; // The raw pointer is freed
+    ptr2 = nullptr; // The raw pointer is freed
 }
 ```